-- (1) The charity may amend any provision contained in Part 1 of this constitution provided that: - (a) the prior written consent of The Trust has been obtained; - (b) no amendment may be made that would have the effect of making the charity cease to be a charity at law; - (c) no amendment may be made to alter the object if the change would undermine or work against the previous objects of the charity;

-- (d) no amendment may be made to clause 3 (Object), 4 (Application of income and property), clause 5 (Benefits and payments to charity trustees and connected persons), clause 6 (Dissolution) or this clause without the prior consent in writing of the Commission and The Trust; - (e) any resolution to amend a provision of Part 1 of this constitution is passed by not less than two thirds of the members present and voting at a general meeting; - (2) Any provision contained in Part 2 of this constitution may be amended, provided that - (a) the prior written consent of The Trust has been obtained, - (b) any such amendment is made by resolution passed by a simple majority of the members present and voting at a general meeting - (c) A copy of any resolution amending this constitution shall be sent to the Commission and to The Trust within twenty-one days of it being passed.
+- 7.1 Any changes to Clauses 3, 6 and 7 need to have prior written consent of the Commission and the Trust. - 7.2 The charity may amend any other provision contained in Part 1 of this constitution provided that: - a. the prior written consent of The Trust has been obtained; - b. no amendment may be made that would have the effect of making the charity cease to be a charity at law; - c. no amendment may be made to alter the object if the change would undermine or work against the previous object of the charity; - d. no amendment may be made to clause 3 (Object), 4 (Application of income and property), clause 5 (Benefits and payments to charity trustees and connected persons), clause 6 (Dissolution) or this clause without the prior consent in writing of the Commission and The Trust; - e. any resolution to amend a provision of Part 1 of this constitution is passed by not less than two thirds of the members present and voting at a general meeting.
+Twenty-one clear days notice shall be given to the members stating the intention to put forward such a resolution. - 7.3 Any provision contained in Part 2 of this constitution may be amended, provided that - a. the prior written consent of The Trust has been obtained; - b. any such amendment is made by resolution passed by a simple majority of the members present and voting at a general meeting. - 7.4 A copy of any resolution amending this constitution shall be sent to the Commission and to The Trust within twenty-one days of it being passed.